 POST gets lots of questions about how it produces POSTnotes.
 This guide will hopefully make things more transparent and easier for people to contribute ideas.

 These ideas are worked into proposals – one page summaries that include background and information about relevance and Parliamentary interest.
-These proposals are presented to the POST Board which then selects those topics they want to become full POSTnotes.
+These proposals are presented to the POST Board which then selects the topics that will become full POSTnotes.
 In some instances, the POST Board may ask for unselected topics to be proposed again at a subsequent board meeting

 - Draft – POSTnotes are four-pages in length and generally follow a similar structure.
 First the topic is introduced and the scientific background outlined.
-Next, the policy background is explained giving details about current or proposed policy in the area, finally the issues (either current or forthcoming) that the topic raises are outlined.
+Next, the policy background is explained giving details about current or proposed policy in the area.
+Finally, the issues (either current or forthcoming) that the topic raises are outlined.

-- Re-draft – the document is edited in light of comments received at internal review
+- Re-draft – The document is edited in light of comments received at internal review.

 - Sign off – POST’s Director reviews the notes and gives permission to publish.